OpenVPN/openvpn3-linux/docs/man/openvpn3-config-import.1.rst

                          name.
 The default value is the configuration profile file name, but can be amended during import with this option.
--p, --persistent         (Not yet implemented) This will enable the
+-p, --persistent         By default, the configuration profile is kept in
-                         configuration profile to be automatically loaded when the configuration manager starts running.
-Default is memory only, where the configuration profile will be deleted when the configuration manager exists.
+                         memory only, and it is wiped when the configuration manager service restarts.
+When adding this option the profile becomes persistent and will be automatically loaded each time the configuration manager starts.

 SEE ALSO
 ========